-Applied Psychology students with a record of exceptional achievement are welcome to apply for our Honors Program.
-Eligible seniors are required to conduct an independent research project on a topic of their choice under the close mentorship of an Applied Psychology faculty member.
+Applied Psychology students with a record of exceptional achievement are welcome to apply to our Honors Program.
+Seniors accepted to the program are required to conduct an independent research project on a topic of their choice under the close mentorship of an Applied Psychology faculty member.

 In many cases, the Honors project will be part of a larger project being worked on by a research mentor and his/her team.
 Conversely, a student might also develop an original small-scale research project to conduct under the supervision of their research mentor.
 Students who are accepted into the Honors program will have the opportunity to submit their project for review and presentation to the annual Undergraduate Research Conference held late in Spring semester.